-The economic and demographic impact of subsequent outbreaks could much be less dramatic, as highlighted by the case of London.
-This is seen in the absence of any significant 'plague' effect on wages between the midsixteenth and mid-seventeenth centuries (Cummins et al. 2015; Boulton 1996).
+The economic and demographic impact of subsequent outbreaks could be much be less dramatic, as highlighted by the case of London.
+This is seen in the absence of any significant 'plague' effect on wages between the mid-sixteenth and midseventeenth centuries (Cummins et al. 2015; Boulton 1996).
 Such was the power of the city to attract labour from the countryside that the last epidemic of 1665 had no appreciable impact on wage levels.
-The remarkable power of the metropolis to attract labour in the wake of plague, noted by Graunt (1676 [1899]: 367) at the time, is indicated by its ability to make good so quickly after 1665 one hundred thousand lives lost, even though the total number of young adults living outside London at that time that cannot have numbered much more than a million.
-The elasticity of labour supply is also indicated by the speed with which new apprentices replaced those who had succumbed (Table 3 below).
+The remarkable power of the metropolis to attract labour in the wake of plague, noted by Graunt (1676 [1899], p.
+367) at the time, is indicated by its ability to make good so quickly after 1665 one hundred thousand lives lost, even though the total number of young adults living outside London at that time that cannot have numbered much more than a million.
+The elasticity of labour supply is also indicated by the speed with which new apprentices replaced those who had succumbed (Table 3).
 The last outbreaks of plague in England left no appreciable traces because they were largely confined to urban areas, particularly the metropolis.
-Still, the welfare gains from the eradication of plague were substantial (Ó Gráda 2015).
+Still, the welfare gains from the eradication of plague were substantial (Ó Gráda 2016).

 Two important reservations temper the traditional Malthusian account of the post-Black Death era.
 First, the landed elite everywhere naturally resisted improvements in labour's status, sometimes violently, and with varying success.
 In eastern Europe this led to what Friedrich Engels dubbed a 'second serfdom'.
 Second, the de-urbanization that followed mortality and emigration reduced the volume of both internal and international trade.
 This may well have led to some diseconomies of scale, with the result that although the lot of the landless labourer improved, the overall state of the economy may not have.
+This point is supported by Prados de la Escosura et al. (2020) concerning the effects of the Black Death in Spain; they argue that in sparsely populated countries characterised as frontier economies, the effects of the Black Death were negative for incomes per head.
+Similar trends are observed after the fourteenth century outbreak in Sweden by Krants (2017) probably for the same reasons.
+In sum, in some areas the demographic decline relieved Malthusian pressures, but it worked in a different way in areas with low population density.

-This is closer to the scenario that has recently been proposed for Italy, where the impact of plague in the seventeenth century was heavy and pervasive, and affected both rural and urban areas.
-Plague has been blamed for turning 'one of the wealthiest areas of Europe', and one with a 'solid economy', into an economic backwater (Alfani 2013; see too Alfani and Percoco 2014).
+This is closer to the scenario recently been proposed for Italy, where the impact of plague in the seventeenth century was heavy and pervasive, and affected both rural and urban areas.
+Plague has been blamed for turning 'one of the wealthiest areas of Europe', and one with a 'solid economy', into an economic backwater (Alfani 2013; see too Alfani and Percoco 2019).
 In Italy the plague outbreaks of 1629-30 and the 1650s, unlike that of 1348, brought no increase in real wages in its wake (Malanima 2007).
 Why the difference?
 One hypothesis is that the seventeenth-century population loss slashed internal aggregate demand at a time when increasing protectionism was reducing foreign demand.
 The resultant fall in labour supply thus generated a negative productivity shock by depriving Italy of scale economies that would prove impossible to recover.
-Given the small size of production units in this era, such economies at the level of the individual firm can hardly have mattered much: but the loss of external economies in realms such as communications and urban services is plausible, given the decline in both the size of several of Italy's major cities and their share of total population (Malanima 2005: 103).
-25
+Given the small size of production units in this era, such economies at the level of the individual firm can hardly have mattered much: but the loss of external economies in realms such as communications and urban services is plausible, given the decline in both the size of several of Italy's major cities and their share of total population (Malanima 2005, p.
+103).